Tortipouss/Tortipouss/README.md

 I'm an apprentice in computer science <br>
 <!-- 🌱 I’m currently learning Powershell scripts, ESIX servers and IT security-->
-- 🔭 I’m currently working on my "CV" website.
+- 🔭 I’m currently learning Windev for business purposes.
 - 💬 Ask me about anything related to the projects I made !
 - 👯 I’m looking to collaborate on any open source projects related to web or Android.
 - 📫 How to reach me (I speak french, english and italian): pro@alexg.ch